Products

 • SNMP

-Is a worldwide standard communications protocol.
-It stands for Simple Network Management Protocol and is used in network management systems to monitor network-attached devices for conditions that warrant administrative attention.
-UPS systems can be given SNMP connectivity with either an internal plug in card or an external adapter.
-UPS Ltd's A software can then be used to monitor and manage the UPS from a remote computer either on the enterprise network or across the Internet.
+A global standard communications protocol known as Simple Network Management Protocol, used in network management systems to monitor network-attached devices for conditions requiring administrative attention.
+UPS systems can be equipped with SNMP connectivity via an internal plug-in card or an external adapter.
+UPS Ltd's software can then be used to remotely monitor and manage the UPS from a computer on the enterprise network or across the Internet.
 A single internal or external SNMP UPS interface can manage multiple modules in a parallel redundant system.

 • Spike

-High voltage spikes are a sudden, rapid voltage peak of up to 6,000 volts with duration of 100mS to 1/2cycle.
-These spikes are usually the result of nearby lightning strikes, but there can be other causes as well.
-The effects on vulnerable electronic systems can include loss of data and burned circuit boards.
+High voltage spikes are sudden, rapid voltage peaks reaching up to 6,000 volts, lasting from 100ms to 1/2 cycle.
+These spikes typically result from nearby lightning strikes, although other causes exist.
+The effects on sensitive electronic systems can include data loss and damaged circuit boards.

 • Stand-alone UPS systems